percyfal/repaper/README.md

 ### Working on a cluster ###

-If you have access to a cluster that runs the queue manager, you can submit jobs using DRMAA.
+If you have access to a cluster that runs the queue manager SLURM, you can submit jobs using DRMAA.
 For instance, the following command

 	snakemake rule --drmaa " -t 12:00:00 -p core -n {threads} ..." -j 20